pdqi/vue-markdown-pdq/README.md

 ## subOpts

-Some features accept initialization options in `subOpts`, with the following defaults:
+Some features accept initialization options in `subOpts`.
+Following are the defaults;
+each can individually be overridden.

 ```
 subOpts = {